-We granted three different Editors' Choice winners, and we differentiate among these winners by their warmth.
-Each sleeper and climate will demand varying degrees of insulation.
 The PajamaGram Classic offers just the right amount of warmth and breathability to keep lounging and sleep comfortably in an array of temperatures.
 If you aren't sure about how much warmth you want, this is a good place to start.
 If you haven't thought much about your sleeping temperature, you'll probably do just right with this all-cotton, slightly stretchy set of pajamas.
-They're available in a whole host of colors, and you can't go wrong.
+They're available in a whole host of colors, with the option to choose your lounging style with ease.

-The Alexander Del Rossa Lightweight Button Down pajama set is the best "summer weight" sleepwear in our review.
+The Alexander Del Rossa Lightweight Button Down pajama set is our favorite "summer weight" sleepwear in this review.
 The fabric is relatively light and airy.
 The fit is almost just right, and the pant's pockets are nice for various uses when you're up and around the house.
 They also come in many different prints or colors, which are sure to suit most needs.

-Our primary complaint is with the fit.
 The sleeves are very short, relatively speaking.
-When sleeping, you likely won't notice it, but once you're up and at it, you will.
+When sleeping, you likely won't notice it, but once you're up and at it, you may.
 The stitching and construction are robust, but the light fabric will go threadbare sooner than thicker options.
 If you're seeking a super thin set of jammies, this is a good one to consider.

 Noble Mount's flannel Twin Boat pajama set is well made, nice looking, and ridiculously warm and cozy.
-For cold climates and "cold" sleepers, you can't do better than this Editors' Choice winner.
+For cold climates and "cold" sleepers, you can't do better than this.
 The 100% cotton construction is very comfortable against your skin, and the hand pockets are nice for standing around or carrying your phone from one room to another.
 The "wine" colored version we tested was a crowd favorite and served as a good contrast to the blue-dominated pajama landscape.

-Our Best Buy winner is a set of basic pjs.
+Our outstanding value winner is a set of basic pjs.
 The Fruit of the Loom Jersey Knit Set is comprised of a short-sleeve, henley style blended shirt and stretchy all-cotton pants.
 The pants have both elastic and a drawstring in the waist, a button fly, and the deepest pockets in our test.
-It is a small thing, but we really appreciated the handwarmer pockets found on this set.
+It is a small thing, but we appreciate the handwarmer pockets found on this set.

-Sleeping in the set really reinforced the value of full-cotton construction.
+Sleeping in the set reinforced the value of full-cotton construction.
 The mismatched fiber content is noticeable in these.
-Our most discerning tester felt sweatier in the shirt (even though it is short sleeved) than he did in the pants.
+Our most discerning tester felt sweatier in the shirt (even though it is short-sleeved) than he did in the pants.
 Cotton really is miraculous for lounging and sleeping comfort.
-The blended shirt construction, though, is likely the reason this set is available for such a low price.
-It is worth the price of admission for the pants alone.
+If you're seeking a great deal, we recommend considering this set.

-You're pretty sure you know why you want satin pajamas.
-It's a bold move.
-You had better be sure you're right about the choice.
-When you want satin pjs, you want the Yimanie Satin.
+When you want satin pjs, the Yimanie Satin is our first recommendation.
 This kit is nicely made, with tight, straight seams and a mostly true-to-size fit.
-The biggest advantage of these, as compared to other satin offerings on the market is the machine washability.
+The biggest advantage of these as compared to other satin offerings is the machine washability.
 They are simple to care for and feel super-smooth on the skin.
 Those that run hot might appreciate the cooling effect satin has when sleeping.

-For the most part, the seams are clean and finished.
+For the most part, the seams are clean.
 Our test set, though, had just a few stray threads along the button up front.
-Give yourself a little time to clip some threads before the reveal.
 Further, since they're washable, run 'em through the laundry to push out the creases from transit and packing.
-Finally, the sleeves are wide (like other pajama tops) and on the verge of too long.
+The sleeves are wide (like other pajama tops) and on the verge of too long.
 Aside from these small caveats, we can't help but recommend these pajamas for men that just can't help love satin (and we don't blame you).

 The Hanes Men's Plain-Weave pajama set is an average, classic set of pajamas.
-When you picture "mens pajamas", you picture these.
-Plain pants, button-front shirt, one chest pocket.
-The pants waist is elasticized, with basic button adjustment topping a button-closed fly.
+When you picture "men's pajamas", you picture these; plain pants, button-front shirt, one chest pocket.
+The pant waist is elasticized, with a basic button adjustment topping a button-closed fly.
 There's nothing to catch, nothing to tangle, and nothing to impede.

-The shirt has sleeves that are just too short and a lot shorter than other products in our testing fleet.
+Unfortunately, the shirt has sleeves that are just too short and a lot shorter than other products in our testing fleet.
 This is a "long sleeve" design, but on our pretty typical size medium lead tester, they come up well short of the wrist.
 Engage in any sort of movement, and they creep up even further.
 If you're looking for a classic pair of pajamas and you happen to like shorter sleeves, this may work for you.

 Across the board, our testers preferred 100% cotton for sleeping in.
 If it has to be a blend, more cotton is better.
 Polyester is less expensive but far less comfortable.
 We noticed this, especially with the 100% polyester construction of the Seven Apparel set.
 Sadly, this left our testers feeling hot and clammy, especially on warm nights of the summer.
 If you are looking for a polyester set because you run cold or live in a cold environment, this set may be just the ticket.

-Again, you know when and why you might want a satin pajama set.

-The short Tony and Candice Classic pajama set is nice looking and simple.
-A short satin set is a different sort of boldness than a long version; maybe it is just the look you are going for.
+The short Tony and Candice Classic pajama set is a nice looking, simple set of satin pajamas.
 Our testers found these pieces to be sewn nicely and tailored appropriately.
 The hidden button fly is a subtle touch that makes more of a difference than you'd think.

-Our primary complaint with these is the need to hand wash.
+Our primary complaint with these is the need to be hand-washed.
 With polyester satin options available that do not require hand washing, it is tough to justify the maintenance demands of this version.
 If you prefer short sleeves and bottoms in satin textile, this is one to consider.

 It was indeed the first warm night in a while, but the Fruit of the Loom Broadcloth set didn't make it through its first night of testing.
 The blended fabric was just too sweaty in this particular situation.
 We found the same thing with other blended and polyester sets.
-Further, and we really wonder why it is this way, but this pajama top has very short sleeves.
-They barely reach the wrist of down-hung arms.
-In action, the average elbow nearly comes out.
+Further, and we really wonder why it is this way, but this pajama top has very short sleeves, which barely reached our wrists when our arms were at our side.

 Why You Should Trust Us

 We sleep, test, write, and sleep again.
-All of this, through the pajama test period, went into our pajama review.
+All of this, through the pajama-test period, went into our pajama review.
 We have a deep and broad testing protocol that, with specific adaptations, can be applied to nearly any product.
 In the case of pajama sets, we enlisted long time GearLab lead test editor Jed Porter.
 Jed has written several review categories for all sorts of gear ranging from those best for guiding in the outdoors, to household items, to loungewear.
 He's been testing for years, almost since the inception of OutdoorGearLab.
 While he does spend many nights in full outdoor garb, huddled in a tent, he also appreciates a good pair of pajamas.

 Jed developed a testing regimen that mainly meant lounging and sleeping in all the tested products.
 We tested each over the period of a few weeks.
 In addition to doing some hard hang-outs, we binge-watched Netflix shows, hung out with family, and did some household chores around the home.
 We cooked, cleaned, and took out the garbage.
-We also laundered each and wore them all for basic house and kitchen tasks.
-We organized our findings into separate judgments for comfort, style and care/laundering.
+We also laundered each and critically evaluated each set for quality and breathability.
+We organized our findings into separate judgments for comfort, style, and care/laundering.

 Analysis and Test Results